mckennapsean/dissertation/content/07-reflect.md

 ### Interactive Exploration

-We designed the s-CorrPlot to incorporate both interaction and animation, unlike previous static correlation encodings [@corsten:biometrics76; @trosset:jcgs05;
+We designed the s-CorrPlot technique to incorporate both interaction and animation, unlike previous static correlation encodings [@corsten:biometrics76;
-@falissard:jcgs99].
-In doing so, we illustrate how the s-CorrPlot can be paired with multidimensional exploration techniques, in the spirit of existing systems that employ user-driven exploration [@swayne1998xgobi; @swayne2003ggobi;
+@trosset:jcgs05; @falissard:jcgs99].
+In doing so, we illustrate how the s-CorrPlot can be paired with multidimensional exploration techniques, in the spirit of existing systems that employ user-driven exploration [@swayne1998xgobi; @swayne2003ggobi; @Elmqvist08Rolling].
-@Elmqvist08Rolling].
 To easily understand the interactive exploration aspects, we advise watching the companion video available online.[^scorrplot]

 To better grasp multidimensional spaces, methods such as projection pursuit